DataDog/documentation/content/en/watchdog.md

 ##### Related Dashboards

-To speed up further investigations, we may suggest some of your dashboards that are related to the story.
-In this case, we'll highlight which of the dashboard's metrics are related to the insights in the story.
+To speed up further investigations, Datadog may suggest some of your dashboards that are related to the story.
+In this case, Datadog will highlight which of the dashboard's metrics are related to the insights in the story.

 ##### Monitors